 I attempted to test the Editor to discover how effective it is in non-English languages but failed.
 Perhaps I installed the wrong bits or maybe it was that the translated text produced by Google Translate was so good that Word declined to correct it.
 In either case, it would be interesting to hear how Editor works in French, German, Italian, and so on.

 Because it’s cloud-based, the Editor feature is not available to people who don’t subscribe to Office 365.
 Microsoft promises that Editor will become more accurate over time as it learns from the real-life habits of writers (both bad and good).
 It’s a pity that the feature can’t be packaged in a suitable format for delivery on-premises.
 People once said that it would be impossible to provide spellcheckers for browsers.
 I suspect that a way will be found to provide more intelligent tools to other versions of Word.

 I like when updates provide real and immediate value and consider the upgraded Word Editor to be in that category.
 Whether it has a long-term positive effect on the quality of my writing remains to be seen.
-But in the interim, I’m happy to more concise.
+But in the interim, I’m happy to be more concise.

 Follow Tony on Twitter @12Knocksinna.

 Want to know more about how to manage Office 365?
 Find what you need to know in “Office 365 for IT Pros”, the most comprehensive eBook covering all aspects of Office 365.
 Available in PDF and EPUB formats (suitable for iBooks) or for Amazon Kindle.